Shaping the agenda for Conference 2022

 If we’re going to change the Labour Party and the country, we need to make the big decisions about the future of our movement together.

 Policy Primary Guidance

-If you and your local Momentum group want to participate in our first ever Policy Primary, then read the guidance below.
+If your local Momentum group wants to participate in this year’s Policy Primary, then read the guidance below.

 - Official Policy Primary Procedures and Guidance